margaritahumanitarian/helpafamily/README.md

 It is undeniable the advantages of testing software products; therefore, the authors will not enumerate them here.
 At the time of the fork, the project only contained a few set tests.
 The main goal of the issue is to get to 80% code coverage, so we developed one main task plan and a test plan.
 We will start by implementing end-to-end tests with Selenium IDE and Jest.
 This setup allows us to test the main features of the web application - so we can maximize the test coverage with the time constraints that we have.
 In the second stage of the testing project, we intend to start to test the main modules of the project in order of criticality - also to prevent an invisible path problem situation.
 We aim to help the Margarita Humanitarian Foundation provide its user base with a web application that guarantees no failure with this approach and improved quality, so they can continue to help their community.

 ### What is it good for?

+The main goal of this project is to provide ways for donors to help families in the Antelope Valley - via an easy-to-use web application that allows them to make donations and contact some partners.

 ### What are the technologies involved?

 The project's technology stack consists of React, Next.js, Tailwind CSS, and daisyUI Tailwind CSS Components.
 However, we used [Selenium.js](https://www.selenium.dev) with [Jest](https://jestjs.io) for the test framework to perform an end-to-end test of the application on Chrome.
 For package managers, the project used NPM and Yarn.